Listening to Other Voices 2019 - 2020

 The Glastonbury Abbey lecture series was established in the fall of 1999 to foster interfaith dialog.
 Each year a different general topic is presented and speakers are engaged to address it from the perspective of their own faith tradition.
-The topic for the series year 2018-2019 is "Prophets of the 20th Century: What Do They Say to Us Now?"
-Please join us to hear about these prophets from the speakers listed below.
+The topic for the series year 2019-2020 is "Pathways to the Sacred."
+Please join us to hear the many ways to find the Transcendent.

 Lectures are held in the Morcone Conference Center at 7:15 pm.

 No registration required.
 Seating is on a first come, first seated basis.
 Parking is also limited.
 Therefore, we advise that you carpool when possible.
 Lectures are free.
 Donations gratefully accepted.

 This year’s first lecture has been rescheduled from last year’s series.
 We are pleased that Arun Gandhi has agreed to present this program at this time.